Families and Children

 Council plays a role in the prevention of abuse and contributes to the safety and wellbeing of the children and young people that use Council’s various services and facilities.

-We are committed to embedding child-safe practices on the journey to becoming a child safe organisation and doing our part to mitigate risk to our Municipality’s youngest citizens.
+We are proud to be a child safe organisation and doing our part to mitigate risk to our Municipality’s youngest citizens.
+Over the last 12 months we have:

 What is child abuse and neglect?